VitalVoices helps students be better listeners

 VitalVoices was born from the experience of an educator and researcher.

 For ten years, Georgia Heyward was a bilingual teacher and administrator.
 In the classroom, she used self-awareness techniques informed by her Buddhist practice.
-As a community mediator, she uses simple communication techniques to help adults overcome conflict and better understand one another.
+As a community mediator, she used simple communication techniques to help adults overcome conflict and better understand one another.